Advanced-Systems/anonpy/README.md

 class system for communicating with any REST API, and also comes with an intuitive CLI or lightweight GUI for direct client usage.

+> Note that this project is still a work in progress.

 ## Library

 You can use `AnonPy` to interface with a wide variety of REST services by